Displace99/MVC-ecommerce-store/README.md

 MVC-ecommerce-store
 ===================

-This is a basic e-Commerce store in ASP.NET MVC 5
+This is a basic e-Commerce store in ASP.NET MVC 5, from the tutorials in Pro ASP.NET MVC 5 by Apress.

-In my quest to learn ASP.NET MVC I began by reading Pro ASP.NET MVC 5 by Apress.
+This project was created as a way of learning ASP.NET MVC, and because I love online retail.
+As the book's focus is on the ASP.NET MVC framework there are no advanced features or coding yet.
+For example, the only JavaScript included in the project is from the Bootstrap framework.

+It is, however, my intention to evolve this into a program that someone can actually use.

+##Application Information
 This project is the sample "real world" application that the author walks you through.
-It is a basic e-Commerce site and includes the following features:
+It is a __VERY__ basic e-Commerce site and includes the following features:

-	*Online Product Catalog
+* Online Product Catalog
-	*A shopping cart
+* A shopping cart
-	*A checkout page
+* A checkout page
-	*and an administrative section to manage the catalog.
+* An administrative section to manage the catalog.

+##Core Future Improvements
 There is a lot missing from this as it's a walkthrough application.
 Some of the core features it is missing are:

+* Site Security (Admin accounts)
+* Product Detail Page
-	*Payment processing
+* Payment processing
-	*Order fulfillment
+* Order fulfillment
-	*Analytics
+* Analytics
-	*Customer accounts (with history)
+* Customer accounts (with history)
-	*A Customer Service back end (for dealing with any type of problems) *Product promotions
+* A Customer Service back end (for dealing with any type of problems)

-It is my intention that these additional features will be added to future releases.
+* Product promotions

+##Additional Future Improvements
+* Product Categories
+* Product Variences
+* An actual theme